 Tzatziki sauce can either be boring and bland or it can be flavorful and delicious.
 This recipe is so easy to make and tastes incredible!

 This is the best tzatziki recipe I've ever enjoyed.
-Nothing I've ever bought at the store even compares.
+I've never found anything at the grocery store that even compares.
 This tasty dip can be used in so many ways.

 This is one of those super simple recipes that I don't often think to make.
 But when I do, I can't get enough of it.

-Every time I make it, I find different recipes that are only complimented by the addition of tzatziki.
-Although this is an authentic recipe which people typically think should only go with Greek food, I use it with tons of my favorite recipes.
+- Versatile: Every time I make it, I find different recipes that are only complimented by the addition of tzatziki.
+Although this is an recipe which people typically think should only go with Greek food, I use it with tons of my favorite recipes.

 - Cucumber - I prefer to use a large English cucumber

-- Greek yogurt - I always buy full fat yogurt
+- Greek yogurt - I always buy plain full fat yogurt

 - Lemon juice - one good sized lemon will due